un3481/wg-rc/README.md

 After the above is completed successfully, you should be able to use your interface.

+OBS.: Do not add any extra configuration besides these two.
+Adding extra configuration can make your VPN uneffective or unusable.

-You just need to add your interface to the client.
+Now you need to add your configured interface to the client.

 For example, for interface "wg0", run the following command: